 Happy reading and thanks for visiting.
 Please leave a comment.

-Many blogs of various other climbs I have undertaken can also be found on this site together with occasional other journeys and musings.
+You can find many blogs of various other climbs I have undertaken on this site together with occasional other journeys and musings.

 List of some of the more memorable mountains climbed